-The Company's executive officers are appointed by the Board and serve at the discretion of the Board, subject to the terms of any employment agreements they may have with the Company.
+The Company's executive officers are appointed by the Board of Directors (the Board) and serve at the discretion of the Board, subject to the terms of any employment agreements they may have with the Company.
 The following is a brief description of the present and past business experience of each of the Company's current executive officers.